SiaFoundation/siad/doc/api/index.html.md

 The size of the worker's download by root job queue

 **accountstatus** | object
-Detailed information about the worker's ephemeral account status
+Detailed information about the workers' ephemeral account status

 **pricetablestatus** | object
-Detailed information about the worker's price table status
+Detailed information about the workers' price table status

-**readsectorjobsstatus** | object
+**readjobsstatus** | object
-Details of the worker's read sector jobs queue
+Details of the workers' read jobs queue

 **hassectorjobsstatus** | object
-Details of the worker's has sector jobs queue
+Details of the workers' has sector jobs queue

 # Skynet